-Based on conceptual plans for similar fishing piers, it is assumed that the pier will be constructed using 8" diameter fiberglass pilings that are pre-filled with concrete.
-Based on the length and shape of the pier up to 150 pilings may be required.
+Based on the conceptual plans and work on similar piers, it is assumed that the pier will be constructed using 8" diameter fiberglass pilings that are pre-filled with concrete.
+Based on the length and shape of the pier up to 130 pilings may be required.
+These pilings will be placed using a combination of water-jetting to initially set the piles to within 5 feet of their desired final depth.
+For the remaining five feet, the pilings will be set using a vibratory hammer.